Wendy Williams Gets Emotional On-Air, Reveals She's Living in a Sober House (VIDEO)

 “There's no autographs, there is no nothing.
 It's the brothers and sisters caught up in the struggle.
 It's been really interesting.
 This ride."

 And, though she’s decided to go public with her story now, only her husband and her son, Kevin Hunter Jr., previously knew about the sober living home.
 "Not my parents, nobody.
 Nobody knew.
 Because I look so glamorous out here,” she said.
+Some buy CBD flower and resort to it for stress relief.

 "After I finished my appointments, seeing my brothers and sisters, breaking bread, I am driven by my 24-hour sober coach back to the home that I live in here in the Tri-state with a bunch of smelly boys who have become my family.”